Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Compared with joint coordinates, heatmaps provide richer supervision information by preserving the spatial location information to facilitate the training of convolutional networks.
-Therefore, there is a recent growing interest in leveraging heatmaps to represent the joint locations and developing effective CNN architectures for HPE, e.g., \cite{tompson2014joint}\cite{ramakrishna2014pose}\cite{tompson2015efficient}\cite{lifshitz2016human}\cite{bulat2016human}\cite{newell2016stacked}\cite{wei2016convolutional}\cite{gkioxari2016chained}\cite{belagiannis2017recurrent}\cite{yang2017learning}\cite{luo2018lstm}\cite{debnath2018adapting}\cite{Xiao_2018_ECCV}\cite{zhang2019human}\cite{artacho2020unipose}.
-Tompson et al. \cite{tompson2014joint} combined CNN-based body part detector with a part-based spatial-model into a unified learning framework for 2D HPE.
-Lifshitz et al. \cite{lifshitz2016human} proposed a CNN-based method for predicting the locations of joints.
-It incorporates the keypoints votes and joint probabilities to determine the human pose representation.
-Wei et al. \cite{wei2016convolutional} introduced a convolutional networks-based sequential framework named Convolutional Pose Machines (CPM) to predict the locations of key joints with multi-stage processing (the convolutional networks in each stage utilize the 2D belief maps generated from previous stages and produce the increasingly refined predictions of body part locations).
-Newell et al. \cite{newell2016stacked} proposed an encoder-decoder network named "stacked hourglass" (the encoder in this network squeezes features through bottleneck and then the decoder expands them) to repeat bottom-up and top-down processing with intermediate supervision.
+Therefore, there is a recent growing interest in leveraging heatmaps to represent the joint locations and developing \textbf{effective CNN architectures} for HPE, e.g., \cite{tompson2014joint,ramakrishna2014pose,tompson2015efficient,lifshitz2016human,bulat2016human,newell2016stacked,wei2016convolutional,gkioxari2016chained,belagiannis2017recurrent,yang2017learning,luo2018lstm,debnath2018adapting,Xiao_2018_ECCV,zhang2019human,artacho2020unipose, li2022simcc}.
+As one of the fundamental works, Wei et al. \cite{wei2016convolutional} introduced a convolutional networks-based sequential framework named Convolutional Pose Machines (CPM) to predict the locations of keypoints with multi-stage processing (the convolutional networks in each stage utilize the 2D belief maps generated from previous stages and produce the increasingly refined predictions of body part locations).
+At the same time, Newell et al. \cite{newell2016stacked} proposed an encoder-decoder network named "stacked hourglass" to repeat bottom-up and top-down processing with intermediate supervision.
+In this work, the encoder squeezes features through the bottleneck and then the decoder expands them for the substage.
 The stacked hourglass (SHG) network consists of consecutive steps of pooling and upsampling layers to capture information at every scale.
 Since then, complex variations of the SHG architecture were developed for HPE.
-Chu et al. \cite{chu2017multi} designed novel Hourglass Residual Units (HRUs), which extend the residual units with a side branch of filters with larger receptive fields, to capture features from various scales.
+Following \cite{newell2016stacked}, Chu et al. \cite{chu2017multi} designed novel Hourglass Residual Units (HRUs), which extend the residual units with a side branch of filters with larger receptive fields, to capture features from various scales.
 Yang et al. \cite{yang2017learning} designed a multi-branch Pyramid Residual Module (PRM) to replace the residual unit in SHG, leading to enhanced invariance in scales of deep CNNs.
+Sun et al. \cite{sun2019deep} presented a novel High-Resolution Net (HRNet) to learn reliable high-resolution representations by connecting multi-resolution subnetworks in parallel and conducting repeated multi-scale fusions, which results in more accurate keypoint heatmap prediction.
+Inspired by HRNet, Yu et al. \cite{yu2021lite} introduced a light-weighted HRNet named Lite-HRNet, which designed conditional channel weighting blocks to exchange information between channels and resolutions.
+Recently, due to the superior performance, the HRNet \cite{sun2019deep} and its variations \cite{cheng2020higherhrnet,yuan2021hrformer,yu2021lite} have been widely adopted in HPE and other pose-related tasks.